Huliaipole: Russo-Ukrainian War

 Since 2022, Huliaipole has been severely affected by the Russo-Ukrainian war.
 Under constant bombardment by Russian forces, many of Huliaipole's residents have been evacuated by the local administration, while a number of residential buildings and civilian infrastructure has been damaged or destroyed.

+On 25 December 2025, Russian forces captured the headquarters of a Ukrainian Armed Forces battalion in the center of Huliaipole, as well as equipment and documentation.
+On 27 December 2025, Russian forces claimed capture of the city.
+The Ukrainian side denied this.
+The Institute for the Study of War found evidence that Russian troops controlled 55% of the town.
+According to Euromaidan Press, the city had fallen into Russian hands.
+On 6 February, ISW reported that Russian forces captured Huliaipole.

 Geography

-The town of Huliaipole is located in the Gaichur river valley (the name of the reservoir is etymologized from the Turkic languages: gai "free" + chur "steppe"), upstream at a distance of 3.5 km is the village of Marfopil, downstream at a distance of 1.5 km is the village of Zelene.
+The town of Huliaipole is located in the Haichul river valley (the name of the reservoir is etymologized from the Turkic languages: gai "free" + chur "steppe"), upstream at a distance of 3.5 km is the village of Marfopil, downstream at a distance of 1.5 km is the village of Zelene.
 It is located 8 km from the railway station of the same name and 98 km from the regional center of Zaporizhzhia (via highways H08 and T 0814).
-In the north, Polohy Raion borders with Synelnykove Raion of the Dnipropetrovsk Oblast, in the east - with Donetsk.
+In the north, Polohy Raion borders with Synelnykove Raion of the Dnipropetrovsk Oblast, in the east – with Donetsk.

 Demographics

 Ethnic and linguistic composition according to the 2001 Ukrainian census: